Sonarpur (community development block)

-Sonarpur is a community development block (CD block) that forms an administrative division in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Sonarpur is a community development block that forms an administrative division in Baruipur subdivision of South 24 Parganas district in the Indian state of West Bengal.

 Geography

 The Sonarpur CD block is located at 22.4382026°N 88.4320450°E. It has an average elevation of 9 m.

-The Sonarpur CD block is bounded by Garia neighbourhood of Kolkata in the north, the Bhangar I, Bhangar II and Canning II CD blocks in the east, the Baruipur CD block in the south, the Thakurpukur Maheshtala and Bishnupur I CD blocks in the west.
+The Sonarpur CD block is bounded by the Kolkata district in the north, the Bhangar I, Bhangar II and Canning II CD blocks in the east, the Baruipur CD block in the south, and the Bishnupur I CD blocks in the west.

 The South 24 Parganas district is divided into two distinct physiographic zones: the marine-riverine delta in the north and the marine delta zone in the south.
 As the sea receded southwards, in the sub-recent geological period, a large low-lying plain got exposed.
 Both tidal inflows and rivers have deposited sediments in this plain.
 The periodical collapse of both the natural Levees and man-made embankments speed up the process of filling up of the depressions containing brackish water wetlands.
 The marine delta in the south is formed of interlacing tidal channels.
 As non-saline water for irrigation is scarce, agriculture is monsoon-dominated.
 Some parts of the wetlands are still preserved for raising fish.

 The Sonarpur CD block has an area of 120.63 km2.
-It has 1 panchayat samity, 11 gram panchayats, 156 gram sansads (village councils), 75 mouzas and 65 inhabited villages, as per the District Statistical Handbook, South Twenty-four Parganas.Sonarpur police station serves this block.
-Headquarters of this CD block is at Sonarpur.
+It has 1 panchayat samity, 11 gram panchayats, 156 gram sansads (village councils), 75 mouzas and 65 inhabited villages, as per the District Statistical Handbook, South Twenty-four Parganas.
+Sonarpur and Narendrapur police stations serve this CD Block.
+Headquarters of this CD block is at Rajpur.

-Gram panchayats of Sonarpur CD block/panchayat samiti are Bonhugly I, Bonhugly II, Kalikapur I, Kalikapur II, Kamrabad, Kheadaha I, Kheadaha II, Langalberia, Polghat, Protapnagar and Sonarpur II.
+Gram panchayats of Sonarpur CD block/panchayat samiti are: Banhooghly-I, Banhooghly-II, Kalikapur-I, Kalikapur-II, Kamrabad, Kheyadaha-I, Kheyadaha-II, Langalberia, Poleghat, Pratapnagar and Sonarpur-II.